edamametechnologies/flodbadd/ANALYZER.md

 - We compute simple per‑feature statistics (mean/std‑dev) from `recent_data`.
 - For numeric features with variance, we compute a z‑score; values with |z| ≥ 2.5 are marked `UnusuallyHigh` or `UnusuallyLow`.
+- `SegmentInterarrival` uses a more sensitive threshold (1.5) to catch timing anomalies such as periodic beacons.
 - For numeric features with ≈0 variance, any different value is marked `DeviatesFromNorm`.
-- For categorical features, we avoid z‑scores on hashes.
-We only flag `Unusual` if the training set shows ≈0 variance and the current value differs.
+- For categorical‑encoded features (hashes), we avoid z‑scores.
+If the training set shows ≈0 variance and the current value differs, it is marked `Unusual`.
 - If no specific features stand out but the overall score is high, we return `OverallScoreHigh`.

 Examples:
 - `anomaly:abnormal/Duration:UnusuallyHigh/Bytes:UnusuallyHigh`
-- `anomaly:suspicious/DestService:Unusual`
+- `anomaly:suspicious/SegmentInterarrival:UnusuallyHigh/PacketRate:UnusuallyHigh`

 ## Analysis Loop and Throttling